A NOTE ABOUT THIS ARTICLE

 It is possible to be granted what is known as a good cause extension for your VA Form 9 filing date, however, it is not recommended.
 Denials at the court of Veterans’ Appeals are very difficult to achieve because of the latitude the VA has.
 Usually, the only way that you can get those denials for your good cause extensions overturned is if you can show an abuse of discretion at that level, which is very difficult to do.
 Again we encourage you to file your VA Form 9 in as timely a manner as possible, as soon as possible, with an eye towards 60 days.

 VA Form 9 Exception

-There’s an exception with filing your VA Form 9, this exception applies to simultaneous contested claims.
+There’s an exception with filing your VA Form 9, this exception applies to simultaneously contested claims.
 This is where two people are fighting over the same VA disability benefit, and when one person wins or receives the benefit, it would be to the detriment of the other person who would lose.
-In these cases you only have 30 days to appeal with a VA Form 9.
+In these cases, you only have 30 days to appeal with a VA Form 9.